 Each subject area will have designed teaching tasks and assessments for the year.
 Assessment rubrics are shared with students and made available to parents via the FARM.

 An example of a criterion D assessment rubric in Mathematics is shown below.
 In addition to these generic rubrics, students will also be given task specific assessment rubrics which are easier for them to understand.

 Note the use of command terms such as apply, explain, state, identify and select.
 These are examples of the language common to all IB assessments.
 It is essential that students develop their understanding of the specific meaning of each command term as they progress through each learning stage.

-After work is completed by students, their teacher will award a ‘best fit’ level (out of a maximum of 8) and students will receive feedback about strengths and areas for growth for that criteria.
-The final mark is shared with parents through FARM.
+After an assessment is completed by students, their teacher will award a ‘best fit’ level (out of a maximum of 8) which is shared with parents through FARM.